 Disable this option if you're experiencing search / connectivity issues.

 Arbitrary options can be set for the connection to fine-tune TLS and connection behavior.

-Valid options are listed in the PHP documentation for ldap_set_option.
+Valid LDAP options are listed in the ldap_set_option PHP documentation.